2AA4-W23/Piraten-Karpen---DavisLenover/logbook.md

 2023-01-09: Created logbook and begun overview of project.
 Completed up to task #1 of Step 2.
 I will leave my answers for now and as the project further progresses, make further changes.
+2023-01-10: Implemented player object and added all necessary components to which a player of the game would need (dice, rolling dice, the result of said roll, adding points, subtracting points).
+As a result, F01 and F02 are complete